 \section{Conclusions}

-In this work we have presented a covariant and systematic analysis of the thermodynamical charges of stationary, asymptotically flat black holes in Einstein–scalar–Gauss–Bonnet gravity with a general scalar coupling function $f(\phi)$.
-The covariant Wald formalism allowed us to systematically track the contributions to the conserved charges arising from both local Lorentz invariance and diffeomorphism invariance, as well as from the non-minimal scalar–curvature coupling.
-A key element of our analysis has been the computation of the non-closed-form scalar charge associated with the Killing generator $k$ of the horizon.
-Using the scalar field equation of motion contracted with $k$, we constructed the non-closed-form scalar charge $\mathbf{Q}[k]$ in Eq.~\eqref{eq-scabulk}.
-The covariance of the charge is provided by the momentum map and parallels the Noether–Wald definition of gravitational charges.

-In doing so, we uncovered a bulk term given by a $3$--form $\mathcal{W}_k$, which measures the failure of the non-closed-form scalar charge to be closed on-shell for general couplings given by an arbitrary $f(\phi)$.
-The condition $\mathcal{W}_k=0$ emerges as the necessary and sufficient criterion for the $2$--form scalar charge to satisfy a Gauss law and be defined purely by boundary data.
+In this work we have presented a covariant analysis of the thermodynamic charges of stationary, asymptotically flat black holes in Einstein–scalar–Gauss–Bonnet gravity with a general scalar coupling function $f(\phi)$.
+A key element of our analysis has been the construction of the non-closed-form scalar charge $\mathbf{Q}_\phi$ in Eq.~\eqref{eq-scabulk}.
+Indeed, this is possible by considering the scalar field equation of motion contracted with the Killing generator of the horizon $k$.
+In doing so, we uncovered a bulk term given by a $3$--form $\mathcal{W}_k$, which measures the non-exact part of the non-closed-form scalar charge.
+Then, the condition $\mathcal{W}_k=0$ emerges as the necessary and sufficient criterion for the $2$--form scalar charge to satisfy a Gauss law and be defined purely by boundary data.
 Physically, $\mathcal{W}_k$ encodes the coupling between gradients of the scalar field and the topological Gauss–Bonnet term.
 Its vanishing corresponds to the particular case of linear coupling, $f(\phi) = \phi$, in which the $2$--form scalar charge is closed and can be fully expressed in terms of the Euler characteristic of the bifurcation surface.
 For more general coupling functions $f(\phi)$, the obstruction term $\mathcal{W}_k$ does not vanish and depends on the full radial profile of the fields.
 Thus, it captures genuinely dynamical information beyond the purely topological and geometric data of the boundaries.